lavollmer/contact-form/README.md

 This project began with the initial setup, which included creating a GitHub repository, initializing a Vite project with ReactJS, and integrating TailwindCSS.
 I configured TailwindCSS to incorporate the project's design specifications, such as fonts and colors.
 After ensuring the basic elements were operational through an initial commit, I proceeded to remove the default ReactJS template content to start with a clean slate.

+I started this project by working through the design of the contact form with a reusable input box.
+I styled it with the design assets presented such as colors, Google Font and design itself.
+I worked through adding custom checkboxes and a submit button as well.

+The second part was more challenging as I was working through the form validation of the contact form.
+This presented some challenges with props management, state management and onChange handlers.

 ## Built with